How to write a tender proposal

 4. Focus on clarity

 When you are trying to convince someone to take action you must make the reasons clear and easy to follow.
-In a tender response you are asking a client to chose your proposal over others.
-Therefore keep your document clear, logical and well organised.
+In a tender response you are asking a client to choose your proposal over others.
+It is important when you think about how to write a tender proposal that you keep your document clear, logical and well organised.

-It is always a good idea to include a clear and persuasive executive summary that states your unique selling proposition, that is, why you are better tan all of your competitors.
+It is always a good idea to include a clear and persuasive executive summary that states your unique selling proposition (USP).
+The USP should show why you are better than all of your competitors.
 If you can’t think of reasons why you are better than your competitors you can’t expect to win.
 Describe the benefits the buyer will receive from your products or services.

 5. The importance of good writing

 A tender proposal showcases your business.
 It aims to create the impression that your business is professional, business-like and sets high standards.
 Therefore the quality of your writing needs to be high.
-Spelling mistakes and poor grammar are not uncommon but if your document is full of them it risks creating an impression that you are careless, disorganised and even disrespectful.
-Makes sure your document is edited properly and make time for a different person to proof-read it before it is submitted.
+Spelling mistakes and poor grammar risk creating an impression that you are careless, disorganised and even disrespectful.
+When you are considering how to write a tender proposal make sure your document is edited properly and make time for a different person to proof-read it before it is submitted.

 6. The importance of presentation